jonathondilworth/detailed-plutus-lecture-notes/2-Lecture-Two.md

 ### 2.2 Datum

-Datum is a 'string', a piece of data that sits at the output of any given (E)UTxO.
-It's great for providing an area to store the output state of a UTxO script or possibly even a 'linked-list' of (E)UTxOs.
+Datum is a 'string', a piece of data that sits at the output of any given EUTxO.
+It's great for providing an area to store the output state of a UTxO script or possibly even a 'linked-list' of EUTxOs.

 ### 2.3 Context